vtgs2/kicad_pga103/README.md

 KiCAD Designs for PGA-103+ Preamplifier (LNA) intended for use in VHF / UHF Satellite Reception.

 This is a catchall repo for multiple designs and multiple variants.
 The variants will be based on physical size, enclosure dimensions, and specific features.
+This is a fluid repo that wil be changing as time allows to include updates for parts selection and user guide for how to configure for different bands.

 ## Shut up and give me the board